vluzko/dependency-hell/README.md

 The section title must be followed by a newline.

 Within each section, write any number of indented lines, where each line is a python expression.
-It is encouraged but not mandatory that each line be a *boolean* expression, but this isn't enforced.
+It is encouraged but not mandatory that each line be a *boolean* expression.

 Every time your function runs, the depydent decorator will assert each expression in the "Requires" section before the function is called, and each expression in the